It's all about ...

 Edible Qualities

-Katy Apricot is a small tree that is typically grown for its edible qualities.
+Katy Apricot is a small tree that is commonly grown for its edible qualities.
 It produces gold round fruit (technically 'drupes') with a orange blush and orange flesh which are usually ready for picking from late spring to early summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a firm texture.

 The fruit are most often used in the following ways: